-S/N ISSUE CAPA RECOMMENDATIONS STATUS 1 Disclosure of contributions of the Republic of South Africa to PAP.
+S/N ISSUE CAPA STATUS 1 Issue 6.2 from October 2016: RECOMMENDATIONS Disclosure of contributions of the Republic of South Africa to PAP.
 The audit report noted that the Directorate of International Relations and Cooperation (DIRCO) is failing to provide details of the contributions of the Government of South Africa in maintaining the PAP hence the amount spent is not being appropriately disclosed in the financial statements of the PAP.
-Africa to take Not implemented 2 Issue 6.19 from May 2017: - Bad debt - Trust Fund - \$140,143 1.
-The balance in this Trust account of USD140,143 (as at 31 December 2017) has been outstanding since 2008.
-2. The Legal Officer provided the background information about the Trust Fund as follows: i.
+Government of South Africa to take appropriate action.
+Not implemented Issue 6.19 from May 2017: - Bad debt - Trust Fund - \$140,143 The Committee's position is follows: In progress The balance in this Trust account of USD140,143 (as at 31 December 2017) has been outstanding since 2008.
+The Legal Officer provided the background information about the Trust Fund as follows: i.
+It is apparent that the monies deposited into this account were withdrawn over time and the bank seeing that there were no more funds in it made it dormant.
+1 i.
 It was managed by Three Trusties, one each from Zambia, Kenya and South Africa; ii.
-The Trust Fund had its juristic personality separate from the PAP and was managed outside of the PAP. iii.
-The Banks confirmed that the bank account for the Trust had been drawn and was in negative. iv.
-The options available to the PAP include: a.
+This Trust was set up by late Nelson Mandela to assist the PAP. i was managed outside of the PAP and was managed outside of the PAP. ii.
+The Banks confirmed that the bank account for the Trust had been drawn and was in negative. iii.
+The money in this trust fund was apparently misappropriated by the individuals that were its Trusties.
+These people need to be brought to justice. a v.
+The options available to the PAP noclude: a.
 To sue the Trusties.
-This could involve resources. by late Nelson Mandela to assist the PAP. iii.
-The money in this trust fund was apparently misappropriated by the individuals that were its Trusties.
-These people need to be brought to justice.
-In progress

-16. b.
+This could involve esources. justice, b.
 The Clerk submitted a proposal to the Bureau for a submission to be made to the PRC for this debt to be written off the books of the PAP.
 The Bureau approved for this amount to be written off as bad debt.
 But the Legal Officer is not aware what further steps has been made on this matter.
 3 Issue 6.22 from May 2017: Lack of Procurement Plan 1 The Management of the PAP stated that it now produces Procurement Plans, but the Office of Internal Audit advised that Procurement Plans are still not prepared and approved early in the year.
 The management must comply with the AU Procurement Manual to the letter.
-Not implemented 4 2.
+Not implemented 2.
 The OIA noted that PAP management is unable to provide evidence that Procurement plans were ready by June each year since this issue was raised in May 2017 and therefore, such plan could not be regarded as meeting the requirement of the AU Procurement Manual or any standard annual work plan.
-Issue 6.0 of October 2017: 2 AU Executive Council Decisions The CAPA upholds The suggestion by the PAP Not implemented The AU Executive Council during its 31st Ordinary Session held in Addis Ababa, Ethiopia from 27 June to 1 July 2017, made Decisions on Audit Matters.
-These as contained in part IV, Paragraph 28 of the Executive Council Decisions include: management that implementation of audit recommendations be included in the weekly meetings of PAP Management. "vi. to institute Financial Sanctions for non-performance of departments.
+4 Issue 6.0 of October 2017: The CAPA upholds Not The AU Executive Council during its 31st Ordinary Session held in Addis Ababa, Ethiopia from 27 June to 1 July 2017, made Decisions on Audit Matters.
+These as contained in part IV, Paragraph 28 of the Executive Council Decisions include: The suggestion by the PAP management that implementation of audit recommendations be included in the weekly meetings of PAP Management. implemented "vi. to institute Financial Sanctions for non-performance of departments.
 In this regard, the departments/organs to be given budget allocations based on: i.
 The rate of their previous budget execution;